Let’s talk about HMRC Payments On Account as we fast approach the self assessment tax return filing deadline of 31 January.

 - Anyone whose tax bill is over £1,000.

-- Anyone who pays 80% of the tax they owe through the payroll system (it has been deducted at source).
+- Anyone who pays less than 80% of the tax they owe through the payroll system (it has been deducted at source).

 What if your earnings suddenly decrease